Environmental, Natural Resources, & Energy

-The attorneys of Stites & Harbison's Environmental, Natural Resources & Energy Service Group integrate their knowledge of complex regulatory programs with an understanding of the principles of administrative law, constitutional law, and the common law to provide legal advice on issues that touch air, land, or water.
+The attorneys of Stites & Harbison's Environmental, Energy and Sustainability Service Group integrate their knowledge of complex regulatory programs with an understanding of the principles of administrative law, constitutional law, and the common law to provide legal advice on issues that touch air, land, or water.

 Our group’s attorneys have experience with state and federal regulators across the country.
 Many of our attorneys also have technical backgrounds in scientific and engineering fields that provide valuable insight to environmental problems.